AalokJadhav/Customer_Management_System/README.md

 ****

-A client panel/ client management system - a single page application with full CRUD functionality, developed using Angular 7 for front-end and PHP for backend.
+A single page application with full CRUD functionality, developed using Angular 7 for front-end and PHP for backend.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.1.

 **Please support this project by simply putting a Github star ⭐. 🙏 Thanks**